 And with no new Windows Phone handsets coming out, it’s hard to image the figures going anywhere but downhill in the upcoming months.
 But this year actually marks a change of strategy for Microsoft who seems to have all but abandoned its Windows Phones efforts in favor of …well, Android.

 With its Windows Phone manufacturing dreams shattered, Microsoft probably came to the conclusion it might have future as a Android re-seller instead.
-Case in point, a few weeks ago, the Redmond giant announced Microsoft Stores across the US will start offering a Samsung Galaxy S8 Microsoft Edition.
+Case in point, a few weeks ago, the Redmond giant announced Microsoft Stores across the US will start offering the Samsung Galaxy S8 and Galaxy S8+.

-Unlike the Galaxy S7, no Microsoft apps come pre-installed on the Galaxy S8 Microsoft Edition.
+Unlike the Galaxy S7, no Microsoft apps come pre-installed on these phones.
 However, once connected to a Wi-Fi connection the handset in question gets populated by a slew of the company’s iconic apps including Office, Skype and Cortana.

 If we take a look in China, we find Microsoft has infiltrated itself even deeper into the Android camp.
 Last year, we heard Xiaomi and Microsoft have signed a deal in order to put the latter’s apps on the former’s handsets.
 Now we’re told Microsoft is selling the Xiaomi Mi 5s complete with Microsoft apps through its Microsoft Stores across China.
 To sweeten the deal, the company is also offering a 2-year MS Store warranty with the purchase.
 However, puzzling as it may seem, there’s no trace of a Windows Phone in Microsoft’s stores in China.
 Yes, folks it’s that bad.